goncalofm90/hansecom-frontend-challenge/hansecom-frontend-app/README.md

 ## Notes while doing the challenge

-- The endpoint for getting a user by ID had a typo; it should be `/user/:id`.
+- The endpoint for getting a user by ID had a typo in the readme; I was able to acess it by using `/user/:id`.
 - The "create order" API expects the key `user` instead of `userId`.
 - The `env.example` file has been removed.
 Please follow the README instructions.